magenta-aps/mox/README.rst

 Audience
 --------

 This is a technical guide.
+It is split in two:

+User documentation
+    Contains documentation for the REST API and setup documentation.
 You are not expected to have a profound knowledge of the system as such, but you do have to know your way in a Bash prompt — you should be able to change the Apache configuration and e.g. disable or change the SSL certificate on your own.

+Developer documentation
+    Contains documentation for developers of the mox codebase and building and testing instructions.

 Licensing